Facebook pages Atheist Republic and Ex-Muslims of North America controversially shut-down by the social media giant.

-In what many have claimed to be another example of Facebook’s clampdown on Atheist and ex-Muslim pages, one of the largest Atheist group pages and one of the largest ex-Muslim group pages on Facebook were suspended by the social media giant.
+In what many have claimed to be another example of its clampdown on ‘apostates’, one of the largest atheist group pages and one of the largest ex-Muslim group pages were suspended by US social networking service Facebook.

 According to the Council of Ex-Muslims of Britain, other atheist groups or pages shut down by the world’s most powerful social network in the course of a month include: